How to keep tabs on your MP

 • As a Cabinet Office minister, Oliver Dowden remains responsible for the government’s 22-person propriety and ethics team – he’s this guy‘s boss.
 It’s still not clear what they actually do.

 • At Radlett Wire we’re convinced that there’s some value in keeping an eye on the conduct of a local MP – especially in a constituency like ours that’s been dominated by one party since its creation forty years ago.
 It’s one of the worthwhile things that local blogs all over the country still do.
 We’ve grouped all the Dowden posts together with the tag #DowdenLog.
 You can use an RSS reader to subscribe to the blog or just to our gripping Oliver Dowden updates.
-If you follow Radlett Wire on Twitter/X, on Facebook and now in the Fediverse (search for blog@radlettwire.co.uk on Mastodon or your favourite ActivtyPub service) we’ll also share every Dowden post there.
+If you follow Radlett Wire on Twitter/X, on Facebook and now in the Fediverse (search for @blog on Mastodon or your favourite ActivtyPub service) we’ll also share every Dowden post there.